Polymer/old-docs-site/articles/communication.md

   published: 2013-08-12
   #updated: 2013-07-09
   polymer_version: 0.0.20130808
-  description: Techniques for passing messages to/from and inbetween elements.
+  description: Techniques for passing messages to, from, and inbetween custom elements.
 tags:
 - signaling
 - messaging